Chapter 11:

 “...ey!
 Hey!
 W… up!”

-Hiro felt his body being shaken around violently.
+Hiro felt his whole body shaking.

 “Hey!
-Hellooooo?”
+Hellooooo?

 “Wake up already!”